umarhassan-mitodl/21l.021-spring-2022/content/pages/class-summaries.md

 ### Session 12: Aphra Behn, *The Rover*

 Please read Aphra Behn's "Prologue" and Acts 1-3.
-The print copy is preferred, but you can find a digital text at [Gutenberg](http://www.gutenberg.org/files/21339/21339-h/21339-h.htm) (read Part 1, which was a separate play, not Part 2, the sequel).
-Or you can use the [Internet Archive text](https://archive.org/details/worksofaphrbehn01behnuoft/page/14/mode/2up).
+The print copy is preferred, but you can find a digital text at {{% resource_link "3b4aa463-8237-46d3-a786-cc0d5c1bf8e5" "Gutenberg" %}} (read Part 1, which was a separate play, not Part 2, the sequel).
+Or you can use the {{% resource_link "8d3752f2-fd4f-4c8f-8eae-811a42cc600d" "Internet Archive text" %}}.

 In our discussion, we may take up Aphra Behn's remarkable life and her emergence in a culture that valued (while also denigrating) women's roles in the worlds of performative and literary arts; Behn's development of comic types and tropes we have seen; new developments in farce, sex comedy, and transgressions against patriarchal order; an interest in the economics of the marriage market, reminiscent of *Shrew* but envisioning radical alternatives to it as well; and the use of witty dialogue, trans-gender and -class disguise, and the mobility carnival affords to achieve some of the radical transformations Shakespeare delivers in his festive, green-world, or magical comedy.